nodejs/node/doc/api/vm.md

     This option is part of the experimental API for the `--experimental-modules` flag, and should not be considered stable.
     * `specifier` {string} specifier passed to `import()`
-    * `module` {vm.SourceTextModule}
+    * `module` {vm.Module}
-    * Returns: {Module Namespace Object|vm.SourceTextModule} Returning a `vm.SourceTextModule` is recommended in order to take advantage of error tracking, and to avoid issues with namespaces that contain `then` function exports.
+    * Returns: {Module Namespace Object|vm.Module} Returning a `vm.Module` is
+      recommended in order to take advantage of error tracking, and to avoid issues with namespaces that contain `then` function exports.

 If `options` is a string, then it specifies the filename.